klahrich/chiefhustler/content/posts/update-october-2021.md

 _What I've known_<br/>
 _Never shined through in what I've shown"_

-In **No Leaf Clover**, the hero thinks he's about to finally get lucky and break free, but it was all an illusion.
+In **No Leaf Clover**, the hero thinks he's about to finally get lucky and break free, but it was nothing but an illusion.

 _"Then it comes to be that the soothing light at the end of your tunnel_<br/>
 _Was just a freight train coming your way"_